alphagov/notifications-api/README.md

 ### Redis

 To switch redis on you'll need to install it locally.
 On a OSX we've used brew for this.
+To use redis caching you need to switch it on by changing the config for development:

+        REDIS_ENABLED = True

 ##  To run the application